Q: How long do I have to wait to hear back after applying to become an organizer?

 Q: I need to cancel my event.
 How do I do this?

-A: Please contact your Techstars community support contact as soon as you find out that you need to cancel your event.
+A: Please submit your event status update HERE as soon as you find out that you need to cancel your event.
 We’ll first discuss options to see how we can help get the team back on track.
 If necessary, we can help you cancel or postpone your event and discuss possible future dates to hold your event instead.

 Q: How do I recruit attendees to attend my event?

 A: You encourage people to attend by generating excitement and educating potential attendees on the impact and value of attending a Startup Week.
-We provide promotional materials and strategies to help you with this.
+We provide promotional materials and strategies to help you with this which can be found on our Preflight Community Platform.

 Q: Can I build my own event website?